Kerbal Space Program - Initial Impressions

 Mechanical Madness

 Nonetheless, part of the reason I like Kerbal Space Program is because I feel engaged in my design decisions and piloting decisions.
-Every launch I have to consider:
+For every launch, I have to consider:

-• Will the ship be travelling too fast at the top of the atmosphere and create too much heat?
+Will the ship be traveling too fast at the top of the atmosphere and create too much heat?

 It feels like I'm learning something in every time I launch a rocket.
 It's definitely not an educational game, since it doesn't give you any data or physical information; you can usually tell if something didn't go right by the fire and explosions.
 Kerbal Space Program just asks that you play around with the tools they provide and figure it out on your own, and if you have read any of my other game reviews, you know that I tend to enjoy that sort of thing.